dex-os-c/Dex-os-c/Cpu.md

-Building an os with custom launguage dex
+huuBuilding an os with custom launguage dex

 learning about the cpu working and c